John and Gerry's Orchids of Britain and Europe

 Ophrys orphanidea

-As yet we can find little published data about this species and so what follows is based on our personal observations and must therefore be treated as open to debate !
-What is definite is that these photographs were taken between the 9th and 17th of April 2008.
-O. masticorum is the species that is most likely to be confused with O. orphanidea and for good reason - it is very similar !
-The sepals on the former tend to be larger and the dorsal sepal more strongly inclined forward.
-The body of O. orphanidea is fuller and the speculum more complex.
+As yet we can find little definitive data that unequivocally identifies this species and what follows is largely based on personal observation of a limited number of plants.
+The plant itself is slender and often carries a seemingly disproportionate number of small flowers that attach to a longish ovary, held away from the stem (the illustrations depict this feature quite well).
+O. masticorum is the species that is most likely to be confused with O. orphanidea and for good reason - it's very similar.
+The lateral sepals on the former tend to be larger, longer with a dorsal sepal more strongly inclined forward.
+The body of O. orphanidea is fuller and the speculum usually more complex.

 .